ligolang/ligo/gitlab-pages/docs/advanced/timestamps-addresses.md

 ## Signatures

-The type `signature` in LIGO datatype is used for Tezos signature (edsig, spsig).
+The `signature` type in LIGO datatype is used for Tezos signatures (edsig, spsig).
 Signatures are created by casting a string.
 Beware of failure if the signature is invalid.